Keyboard shortcuts

 • Being unable to use magic

-• Believing in one or multiple elemental gods
+• Believing in one or multiple gods

-• Having considerable reputation as a devotee of the elemental god(s) you want to be get acknowledged by.
+• Having considerable reputation as a devotee of the god(s) you want to be get acknowledged by.

 Process